bb-io/MicrosoftTeams/README.md

 ### OAuth2 (Azure app) with custom scopes

 1. Enter the _Application (client) ID_, _Directory (tenant) ID_ and _Client secret_ obtained from your custom Azure app.
 2. Enter your Azure app scopes, space-separated.
-Example: `Team.ReadBasic.All Channel.ReadBasic.All Chat.Read`.
+Example: `User.Read Team.ReadBasic.All Channel.ReadBasic.All Chat.Read`.
 3. Follow the instructions that Microsoft gives you, authorizing Blackbird.io to act on your behalf.
 4. When you return to Blackbird, confirm that the connection has appeared and the status is _Connected_.